G82ft/G4m3-80ft/README.md

 Hello, my name is Leonid.
 Russian is my native language, I can also speak English (≈B2).

+Mainly I use Python.
+I can write Telegram bots, APIs, parsers and other scripts.
+In college, I've learned MySQL, MSSQL, C#, WPF and WindowsForms.

-Every subsection and bullet point here is ordered from what I have more experience with to what I have less experience with (except subsections in the [Other](#other) section).
+_Every subsection and bullet point here is ordered from what I have more experience with to what I have less experience with (except subsections in the [Other](#other) section)._

 - [Languages](#languages)
   - [Backend](#backend)